Phileosopher/commonplace/mgmt-church-worship-rituals.md

 ### The Peace

-A 2-3 hour period of time before the Eucharist/communion for believers to [seek reconciliation](people-conflicts.md).
+A 2-3 hour period of time before the Eucharist/communion for believers to [seek reconciliation](hardship-forgiveness.md).

 Inspired by Jesus' command to leave your gift at the altar and find closure first ([Matthew 5:23-24](https://biblehub.com/matthew/5.htm)).

 P: Only practiced occasionally, if at all.

+- It's the only way to institutionally create a culture of forgiveness.

 ### Love feasts